mcfly-io/generator-mcfly-ng2/README.md

 # generator-mcfly-ng2
 A [Yeoman](http://yeoman.io) generator for scaffolding an app using angular2 and webpack

+# Credits
+This generator was inspired by this amazing repo: https://github.com/AngularClass/angular2-webpack-starter

 ## Installation

 First, install [Yeoman](http://yeoman.io) and generator-mcfly-ng2 using [npm](https://www.npmjs.com/) (we assume you have pre-installed [node.js](https://nodejs.org/)).